Kuch Pak Raha Hai

 Step 1:

 Peel the bottle gourd and cut it into half.
-If there are too many seeds in the centre, remove them first.
+If it has too many seeds in centre, remove them.
 Shred it using a grater or food processor.
 Measure 1/2 cup grated lauki.

 Grating lauki using a grater.